Jonas Elbousty holds a few graduate degrees, including an MPhil and a Ph.D. from Columbia University in the city of New York.

-He directed diverse programs in the MENA region.
-He works as a consultant and external examiner to numerous academic institutions, offering consultations to language development, running workshops for language faculty.
-He also consults for NGOs, offering advice that pertains to North African and Middle Eastern Affairs.
-He is contracted as a language expert to provide final stage review and evaluation of test passages (written and auditory) and their associated test items (questions) for the Defense Language Institute’s Language Proficiency Test.
-He also serves as member on many advisory boards, including American Councils for International Education.
+He works as a consultant and external examiner to numerous academic institutions.
+He also consults for NGOs, offering advice that pertains to North African and Middle Eastern Affairs, and has directed diverse programs in the MENA region.
+He has also served as member on many advisory boards, including American Councils for International Education.
 He is also on many governmental and non-governmental boards and his advice is often sought by numerous agencies.

 He has received many awards, including the Ordre des Palmes Académiques and 2020 Poorvu Family Award for excellence in teaching at Yale University.